AlexandruDbr/Scrabble_game_python_project/README.md

 ## Project overview

 This project partially resembles a scrabble game with 100 pieces.
-The project scope is not to emphasise proficiency in game development, but rather a good comprehension of Python functions and control flow.
+The project scope is not to emphasise proficiency in game development, but rather a good comprehension of Python functions, lists, dictionaries, strings and control flow.
 Therefore, although I tried to make this game reasonably close to reality by applying most of the rules, some of them were not implemented. <br>